ADGEfficiency/programming-resources/lessons-learnt/summaries.md

 Some tech debt is ok

-Seniority not just aobut programming
+Seniority not just about programming

 https://madned.substack.com/p/an-old-hackers-tips-on-staying-employed